Roman-Schachta/snapshotalyzer-30000/README.md

-# snapshotalyzer-30000
+#snapshotalyzer-30000
+Demo project to manage AWS EC2 instances snapshots

+##  About

-demo project to manage snapshots in EC2
+This project is a demo and uses boto3 to manage AWS EC2 instances

+## Configuring

+shotty uses the configuration creates by the AWS cli e.g.
+`aws config --profile shotty`

+## Running

+`pipenv run "python shotty/shotty.py"`